TheLoopsMeow/OnlineStore/README.md

 User input field allows decrimenting the number of the product graphically below 0 using the arrow even though the quanitty below 0 won't be set as the item's quantity.
 The input field shouldn't go below 0.
 Needs CSS styling.

-To do:
-Add warning messages so when the user enters an amount less than 0 or more than itemLimit, they get a message notifying them that the amount must be within bounds.

 # React + Vite